top of page

 Is hypnosis effective?

-Brain changes
+Brain Changes

-Anxiety and depression
+Anxiety and Depression

-Pain management
+Pain Management

-Research by the American Medical Association (AMA) has demonstrated that hypnosis is effective in managing chronic pain, migraines, and post-surgical pain.
-A meta-analysis conducted in 2000 found that hypnosis successfully reduced pain in dental procedures, childbirth, and cancer-related pain.
-A study by Montgomery and colleagues (2002) showed that hypnosis reduced the need for strong medications like morphine in post-surgical pain management.
+One of the strongest areas where hypnosis has proven effective is in pain management.
+Research by the American Medical Association (AMA) has shown that hypnosis effectively manages chronic pain, migraines, and post-surgical pain.
+A meta-analysis conducted in 2000 found that hypnosis significantly reduced pain during dental procedures, childbirth, and cancer-related pain.
+A study by Montgomery and colleagues (2002) demonstrated that hypnosis reduced the need for strong medications like morphine in post-surgical pain management.
 These findings suggest that hypnosis can be a powerful tool for managing physical pain.

 Comments